Ulster American Folk Park: Old World

 The Old World region includes whole streets of original houses, an original printing press, a bank, an old police barracks, the old Castletown National School, and two churches.
 Central to this region is the boyhood home of Thomas Mellon, judge and founder of the Pittsburgh banking dynasty.

 Some of the two-up, two-down houses in one of the reconstructed streets in the park were transported, in their entirety, from Sandy Row, off the Donegall Road in Belfast, and other buildings have been transported from elsewhere in the province.

 New World

 Linking the Old and New World sections of the park is the Ship and Dockside gallery, which includes the Brig Union, a full-size replica of an immigrant sailing ship.

 The historic atmosphere continues in the New World area, which features a recreated old American street with a tinsmith display and the original interior of a Virginia general store.
 Beyond the street, the frontier journey begins with a stop at the 1720s Fulton stone house, painstakingly dismantled in Lancaster County, Pennsylvania, and rebuilt here.
 Other original frontier houses in the park include an Appalachian log house from Washington county, Pennsylvania, the 1830 West Virginia home of Richard McCallister, removed from Cabell county, and a brick plantation house built by Francis Rogan in the early 19th century near Nashville, Tennessee.

+Redevelopment

+In March 2025, the Northern Ireland communities minister Gordon Lyons announced more than £750,000 for a project titled "Ulster American Folk Park: The Journey Ahead", described by the Department for Communities as the first step towards unlocking over £20 million through the Mid South West Growth Deal.
+The announcement was made at the Smithsonian National Museum of American History in Washington.
+The project is intended to modernise the museum's welcome centre and update interpretation and displays across the open-air site.